Bounded and Divergent Trajectories And Expanding Curves on Homogeneous Spaces: The Contraction Hypothesis and Shrinking Curves

 In fact, we establish the much stronger statement on the quantitative non-divergence of expanding translates of shrinking segments of admissible curves.
 In particular, Proposition~\ref{propn: non-divergence of shrinking curves} below implies that orbits with linear growth have measure $0$ using the Borel-Cantelli lemma along with Chebyshev's inequality.
 Throughout this section, we retain the same notation as in Section~\ref{section: abstract setup}.

 \begin{proposition} Let $G$ be a real Lie group and $X$ be a metric space equipped with a proper $G$-action.
 Suppose $g_t$ is an $\mrm{Ad}$-diagonalizable one-parameter subgroup of $G$ and $\vp$ is a $g_t$-admissible curve satisfying the $\b$-contraction hypothesis on $X$.
 Suppose $\d \in [0,\b)$ is fixed.
-Then, for all $x_0\in X$ with $f(x_0)<\infty$, the following holds.
+Then, for all $x_0\in X$ with $f(x_0)<\infty$,

 where $J_t := [-e^{-\d \a(t)}, e^{-\d \a(t)}]$.
 Moreover, the supremum can be taken to be uniform over base points $x_0 \in \set{f \leqslant M}$ for any $M>0$. \end{proposition}

 \begin{proof} Let a choice of $\d \in [0,\b)$ be fixed.
 Suppose $s_0 \in [-1,1]$ and $n \geq 0$ is an integer.
 Fix $t>0$ so that~\eqref{eqn: CH} holds with constants $\tilde{c}$ and $\tilde{b}$.
 By Lemma~\ref{lemma: approximate curve with tangent}, we have